-Parents, Teachers and Friends Association @ S.M.I.T.H
+Parents, Teachers and Friends Association at S.M.I.T.H

 Meet our teachers supporting the PTFA